 and supplemental materials including:

 - Beginning Fly Tying

 - Resource People List - contact information of persons willing to offer limited assistance in your class development

 - Media Recommendations - texts, AV materials, and web sites to consider

 For questions and/or comments about the Instructor's Resource, contact Jim Ferguson

 This project is designed to help any fly tier become a better demonstration tier and generally a better teacher.
-This project is based on the experiences of many Buszek award-winning tiers, demonstration tiers at the FFF International Fly Fishing Fairs, and workshops held at every Fly Fishing Fair since 2006.
+This project is based on the experiences of many Buszek award-winning tiers, demonstration tiers at the IFFF International Fly Fishing Fairs, and workshops held at every Fly Fishing Fair since 2006.